Diligence, the Opposite of Laziness

-Often we have questions about how can we bring more meaning or mindfulness into our everyday life.
-And there are so many ways we can engage in mindful activity––giving our time, effort, patience, kindness and diligence to our actions, wherever we are.
+Often we have questions about how we can bring more meaning or mindfulness into our everyday life.
+There are so many ways we can engage in mindful activity––giving our time, effort, patience, kindness and diligence to our actions, wherever we are.
 Whenever we engage in our activities with diligence, in that very moment we are bringing wisdom and meaning into our everyday life.

 Developing Positivity: An Exercise